marleydoughty/AJAX-project/README.md

 A dynamic HTML, CSS, and JavaScript solo project for users who want to browse cat images and gifs.

-This project was inspired by my adoration for cats.
+This project was inspired by the fact that cats are one of the most searched keywords on the Internet and have an estimated 65 billion pictures floating around! **Caution**: this app will boost your mood and spread joy.

 ### Live Demo